diego-codev/diego-codev/README.md

 # Diego Oliveira 👋

 A **developer and Computer Science student at UFLA** with a strong foundation in programming and problem-solving.
 I have practical experience working on software projects, assist students in programming courses, and explore new technologies to build efficient and creative solutions.
 ---

 ## 🛠️ Core Technologies

-I have experience with the following programming languages:

 - **C++**
 - **Python**